iedc

 The City of Frederick Department of Economic Development (DED), in partnership with Frederick Community College (FCC) and the Frederick County Office of Agriculture, has been awarded the 2025 Excellence in Economic Development Gold Award from the International Economic Development Council (IEDC).

-IEDC’s annual Excellence Awards honor the economic development organizations, government entities, initiatives, and programs that demonstrate consistent, exemplary performance in the profession.
+The International Economic Development Council’s (IEDC) annual Excellence Awards honor the economic development organizations, government entities, initiatives, and programs that demonstrate consistent, exemplary performance in the profession. profession.
 This collaborative Food Business Entrepreneurship Program received top honors in the Secondary Institution Partnership category for its innovative initiative that equips aspiring food entrepreneurs with the skills, resources, and mentorship needed to launch successful food businesses and strengthen Frederick’s food economy.
 The award will be presented at the IEDC 2025 Annual Conference in Detroit, Michigan, September 14-17.

 The Food Business Entrepreneurship Program combines academic training, industry expertise, and community support to help participants plan, start, and operate a food service business.
 The curriculum delivers foundational knowledge in entrepreneurship and food service management, covering financial management, front and back of house operations, marketing and sales, regulatory requirements, and kitchen skills.
 Unique components of the program include an industry panel workshop and a culminating pitch competition that recognizes winners with financial awards and business mentorship.
 The program combines academic expertise from FCC, business support and resources from DED, and agricultural connections through the Office of Agriculture to strengthen Frederick’s food economy.